gorj00/Angular-Docs/README.md

 ```

 **2. step**
-  - In component 2 **.html file**, add your code (that is supposed to be rendered in .html file with ng-vontent directive tag) in between the **component selector tag**:
+  - In component 2 **.html file**, add your code (that is supposed to be rendered in .html file with ng-content directive tag) in between the **component selector tag**:
 ```html
 <!-- some html code -->
 	<app-component-1>